personal injury lawyers

 What Is the Statute of Limitations?

 Many people believe that the Statute of Limitations laws only pertains to criminal cases.
 This is a misbelief.
-The Statute of Limitations applies to all legal actions, both civil and criminal, and are regulated by each state.
+The Statute of Limitations applies to all legal actions, both civil and criminal, and is regulated by each state.

 The reason that a state enacts limitation laws is to ensure that both parties in any legal action have a fair trial.
 Over time, evidence can be lost, witnesses can move or pass away, and memories can become cloudy.
 When this happens, it is impossible for a fair trial to be conducted.
 To avoid these problems, states enact laws that limit the time an action can be brought up in court so that both parties are treated fairly during the trial process.